 In addition to the fruit, at least two ounces of water are included in that same size portion.
 Water and fiber support weight loss by signaling feelings of fullness.
 Fiber promotes blood sugar regulation as well as insulin regulation for steady, balanced energy.

-Brussels sprouts, cauliflower, cabbage, kale, broccoli, cauliflower, and collard greens are all members of the cruciferous veggies group.
-Compounds in this group of plants have been linked to cancer prevention – they neutralize carcinogens and stop cancer cells from growing and spreading.
+Broccoli is a cruciferous vegetable and this family of plants has been shown to fight cancer.
+Compounds in this group have been linked to cancer prevention – they neutralize carcinogens and stop cancer cells from growing and spreading.
 Cruciferous veggies are also associated with apoptosis, which occurs when cells die due to malfunction.
 Read More.

 Broccoli contains several nutrients, some of which protect against age-related cognitive decline and help to maintain healthy brain function and nervous tissue.